ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 ## PART 2: DETERMINING THE MATHEMATICAL DEPENDENCE

 ### Collecting Data is Half the Job
-As a professional scientist, the point of data collection is to *differentiate* between models: numbers, equations and miscellaneous data are ultimately **useless** unless they can be combined into a complete scientific theory capable of making accurate, precise predictions.
+For a professional scientist, the point of data collection is to *differentiate* between models.
+Numbers, equations and miscellaneous data are ultimately **useless** unless they can be combined into a complete scientific theory capable of making accurate, precise predictions.
 This is true whether you work with material, particle or astro- physics or if you study epidemiology, data science or even medicine.

-The most common scenerio you face as a scientist is arguing for or against the validity of one or more theoretical models.
-In the next excercise you will carefully take data, and use your sharp analytical skills to *differentiate* between two proposed theories made by your friends, addessing if either are correct by a well thought-out argument.
+The most common scenario you face as a scientist is arguing for or against the validity of one or more theoretical models.
+In the next exercise you will carefully take data, and use your sharp analytical skills to *differentiate* between two proposed theories made by your friends, and determine by a well thought-out argument, if either is correct.

-### The Scenerio
+### The Scenario

 Years from now, as a NASA astronaut-engineer, you are introducing your newfound alien friends, Alpa and Beetuh, to the laws of Newtonian physics.
-Alpa and Beetuh have become particularly obsessed with the memorizing motion of pendulums but, lacking technology (and dexterity), they aren't able to take data or analyze it themselves.
+Alpa and Beetuh have become particularly obsessed with the mesmerizing motion of pendulums but, lacking technology (and dexterity), they aren&rsquo;t able to take data or analyze them themselves.
 ####
-From watching it for hours with their three eyes, Alpa is *sure* that the period of a pendulum with a small anglular displacement is proportional to the length of the string, $T \propto L^{2/3}$.
-Beetah, on the other hand thinks that it *must* be propotional to the squareroot $T \propto\sqrt L$.
+From watching it for hours with all three eyes, Alpa is *sure* that the period of a pendulum with a small angular displacement is proportional to the length of the string, $T \propto L^{2/3}$.
+Beetah, on the other hand, thinks that it *must* be proportional to the square root: $T \propto\sqrt L$.
 ####
 You (of course) know the correct answer, but fondly reflecting on your education at UCSB, you decide to help them conduct an experiment and analyze data to settle the argument.
 ####